-The aetiology is unknown but malfunction of the upper oesophageal sphincter probably contributes.
+The aetiology is unknown.
+However, malfunction of the upper oesophageal sphincter probably contributes.
 A diagrammatic representation of the anatomy can be found in the Surgical Tutor reference.

-It is uncommon but the incidence appears to be higher in the UK than elsewhere.
+It is uncommon but the incidence appears to be higher in Northern Europe than elsewhere.
 It is largely confined to those aged over 70 years and males outnumber females by 5:1.

 The usual presenting features are dysphagia, regurgitation, aspiration, chronic cough and weight loss.
 Usually there are no clinical signs but there may be a lump in the neck that gurgles on palpation.
 There may also be halitosis from food decaying in the pouch.

 Endoscopy should be avoided as an initial investigation for fear of perforating the lesion.
 A barium swallow may show a residual pool of contrast within the pouch.

 Indirect laryngoscopy may show a pooling of saliva within the pyriform fossa.

 This is dependent upon the size of the pouch.
 With recognition of the importance of the cricopharyngeus muscle in the pathogenesis of the pouch, the emphasis on treatment has shifted from diverticulectomy to cricopharyngeal myotomy.
 Minimally invasive techniques have become established with endoscopic stapling devices.
 There is no clear evidence whether one endoscopic procedure is superior to another.